 3.1.
 Coastal Classic Route

-Alaska’s Coastal Classic Train Route is the most scenic route for summer crowds that departs from Anchorage depot to Seward each morning and takes 4 hours to travel 114 miles.
+Alaska’s Coastal Classic Train Route is the most scenic route for summer crowds that departs from Anchorage depot to Seward each morning.
+It takes 4 hours to travel 114 miles.
 The train also stops at Girdwood station, 40 miles outside of Anchorage.

 3.2.
 Denali Star Route

 Alaska’s Denali Star Train Route, called Alaska railroad’s flagship train, departs from Anchorage depot to Fairbanks, with stops at Wasilla, Talkeetna, and Denali.
-Denali National park is a lovely attraction one comes across on this rail route.
+Denali National Park is a lovely attraction on this rail route.

-Every morning, two trains depart from Anchorage and Fairbanks at 8.15 am, crossing each other and arriving at their destinations around 8 pm.
+Two trains depart from Anchorage and Fairbanks every morning at 8.15 am, crossing each other and arriving at their destinations around 8 pm.
 Visitors spend their night or two in Denali Park or Talkeetna due to the long distance.

 3.3.
 Glacier Discovery Route

 Glacier Discovery Train Route departs from Anchorage for Whittier every morning and returns from Whittier to Anchorage in the evening with stops at Girdwood and Portage.
 One gets plenty of time in Whittier to see the glaciers of Prince William Sound.